apache/cordova-docs/docs/en/edge/cordova/media/capture/ConfigurationData.md

 Properties
 ----------

-- __type:__ The ASCII-encoded string in lower case representing the media type.
+- __type__: The ASCII-encoded string in lower case representing the media type.
 (DOMString)
-- __height:__ The height of the image or video in pixels.
+- __height__: The height of the image or video in pixels.
 In the case of a sound clip, this attribute has value 0.
 (Number)
-- __width:__ The width of the image or video in pixels.
+- __width__: The width of the image or video in pixels.
 In the case of a sound clip, this attribute has value 0.
 (Number)

 Quick Example
 -------------